jabranr/jabranr.github.io-legacy/_posts/2014-06-10-rebuilding-united-website-development-workflow.markdown

 ### Setup Instagram &amp; Twitter Feeds:

-The contact section has feed from Instagram and Twitter channels.
+The contact section has feeds from Instagram and Twitter channels.

 <img src="{{ site.url }}/img/united-agency-contact.png" alt="" class="img-responsive">

 #### Instagram Feed:

-[Instagram API](http://instagram.com/developer/) now provides a very convenient way to grab a user feed with [a new addition to its users endpoint](http://instagram.com/developer/endpoints/users/#get_users_media_recent_with_client_id).
+[Instagram API](http://instagram.com/developer/) now provides a very convenient way to grab a user feed with [a new addition](http://instagram.com/developer/endpoints/users/#get_users_media_recent_with_client_id) to its <kbd>/users</kbd> endpoint.
 I used `jQuery.getJSON` method as exampled below to grab the feed.
-The `callback=?` parameter here is to get the response in JSONP type to bypass the cross-domain restrictions in a `XMLHttpRequest`.
+The `callback=?` parameter here is to get the response in JSONP type to bypass the cross-origin restrictions in a `XMLHttpRequest`.

 ``` javascript
 	var url = "https://api.instagram.com/v1/users/396527045/media/recent/";